lenderpanel

 Recently asked questions about conveyancing in Kingsbury

-An example of a Lease Extension decision for a Kingsbury premises is 27B Hillside in February 2010. the resulting premium, all other aspects of the valuation having been agreed between the parties was set at £8,250 This case affected 1 flat.
-The remaining number of years on the lease was 70.25 years.
+An example of a Lease Extension case for a Kingsbury premises is 27B Hillside in February 2010. the resulting premium, all other aspects of the valuation having been agreed between the parties was set at £8,250 This case was in relation to 1 flat.
+The unexpired lease term was 70.25 years.

 Last updated